 If you’re ready to get down to business and get your eCommerce store opened, there are a few things that you need to keep in mind when you create an online store.
-Along with making sure that the design of your virtual store front is visually appealing, and that your user interface is engaging enough to convert your visitors into paying customers, there are a few items that many first-time eCommerce entrepreneurs overlook when setting up their shop.
+Along with choosing a good eCommerce platform and making sure that the design of your virtual storefront is visually appealing, and that your user interface is engaging enough to convert your visitors into paying customers, there are a few items that many first-time eCommerce entrepreneurs overlook when setting up their shop.

 If you plan to sell physical products on your eCommerce site, you have to make sure you consider how you will ship items to your customers.
 Shipping is one of those costs that can quickly kill a sale if it is too high.